 - The regulations which govern the Public Housing program which are located in the Code of Federal Regulations at 24 CFR Part 960; - Executive Order 11063 Equal Opportunity Housing - The Fair Housing Act, 42 U.S.C.
 3610-3619; (c2) - Title VI of the Civil Rights Act of 1964, 42 U.S.C.
 2000d; - The Age Discrimination Act of 1975, 42 U.S.C.
 6101-6107; - Section 504 of the Rehabilitation Act of 1973; 28 CFR Part 42; - Title II of the American with Disabilities Act, 42 U.S.C.
-12101; and - Title IX of the Education Amendments of 1972, as amended 20 U.S.C 1681 - FH is committed in maintaining compliance with state laws that prohibit housing discrimination based on sexual orientation, gender identity, and/or gender expression
+12101; and - Title IX of the Education Amendments of 1972, as amended 20 U.S.C 1681 - FH is committed in maintaining compliance with state_laws_federally-protected classes of race, color, sex, religion, familial status, age, disability, or national origins, as well as additional protections afforded under the regulations with regard to laws that prohibit housing discrimination based on-gender identity, actual or perceived sexual orientation, gender identity, and/or gender expression gender identity, and/or marital status. - In addition, FH is committed to maintaining compliance with state laws that prohibit housing discrimination based on military status, source of income, ancestry, and/or gender expression.